Derrick Dalley: Government backbencher

 Dalley ran as the Progressive Conservative Party candidate in the 2003 provincial election in the district of Twillingate and Fogo, against Liberal cabinet minister Gerry Reid.
 Dalley received 44 per cent of the popular vote but was defeated by Reid by roughly 600 votes.

 The district was renamed The Isles of Notre Dame for the 2007 provincial election and Dalley once again challenged Reid, who now served as the leader of the Liberal Party.
 On election night Dalley was declared the winner by just seven votes, in the two person race.
 Due to Dalley winning by less than 10 votes a judicial recount was required.
 In November Dalley's win was reaffirmed, with a judge declaring that he had actually defeated Reid by 12 votes.
 Reid had been the MHA for the district since it was created in 1996.
 Prior to its creation the area was made up of two separate district, and both of those had only elected a Progressive Conservative on one occasion.

-Dalley was appointed as Vice-Chair of the Public Accounts Committee on January 9, 2008.
-On April 9, 2009, he was appointed Parliamentary Secretary to the Minister of Education, replacing Darin King who was sworn in as Minister of Education.
+Dalley was appointed as Vice-Chair of the Public Accounts Committee on 9 January 2008.
+On 9 April 2009, he was appointed Parliamentary Secretary to the Minister of Education, replacing Darin King who was sworn in as Minister of Education.

 Minister of Business

-On January 13, 2011, Premier Kathy Dunderdale appointed Dalley to cabinet as the Minister of Business.
+On 13 January 2011, Premier Kathy Dunderdale appointed Dalley to cabinet as the Minister of Business.
 Dalley's first major announcement as minister was a $500,000 loan to help establish a shrimp shell processing facility within his district.
 Following this announcement, both oppositions parties criticized Dalley's appointment to cabinet.
 New Democratic Party leader Lorraine Michael said his appointment was in part because of his narrow victory in the 2007 election.
 Kelvin Parsons, who was the acting Official Opposition Leader, said the announcement showed Dalley was in trouble in his district and that he was appointed to cabinet to help him in the upcoming election.
 In the October 11, 2011, provincial election Dalley was easily re-elected, winning 68 per cent of the popular vote.